Claude · ChatGPT · Professional Use

 Compare how each handles it.
 Claude will surface inconsistencies.
 ChatGPT will often produce a clean summary that confirms the executive summary's framing without questioning it.
 That gap is what this section is describing.

 ChatGPT has a broader toolset.
-GPT-4o integrates image generation, code execution in the canvas environment, and plugin connectivity in ways that Claude currently doesn't match.
+GPT-4o integrates image generation, code execution, and plugin connectivity in ways that Claude currently doesn't match.
 If your workflow depends on switching between text and image generation in one session, or running live code in the same interface, ChatGPT is ahead.

-ChatGPT also tends to be more flexible in how it formats responses when you're exploring — it's often faster at producing structured outputs, tables, and code across a wide range of tasks without requiring much setup.
-For quick-and-dirty exploration, that speed is real.
+ChatGPT also tends to be more flexible in how it formats responses when you're exploring, it's often faster at producing structured outputs, tables, and code across a wide range of tasks without requiring much setup.

-And the plugin and integration network around ChatGPT is larger.
+And the integration network around ChatGPT is larger.
 More third-party tools connect to it, more workflow builders have built on it, and more tutorials exist for getting it to do specific things.

 Claude is not the better model in every scenario.
 It's the better model for a specific set of tasks: long sessions, careful judgment, high-stakes writing, and work where what the source material actually says matters more than what sounds fluent.